kpdecker/jsdiff/README.md

     Once all patches have been applied or an error occurs, the `options.complete(err)` callback is made.

-* `Diff.parsePatch(diffStr)` - Parses a patch into structured data
+* `Diff.parsePatch(diffStr[, options])` - Parses a unified diff format patch (possibly representing multiple diffs, to different files) into structured data.

-    Return a JSON object representation of the a patch, suitable for use with the `applyPatch` method.
-This parses to the same structure returned by `Diff.structuredPatch`.
+    Return an array of objects, one per file diff, suitable for use with the `applyPatch` method.
+This parses to the same structure returned by `Diff.structuredPatch`, except that each object by default also has a `leadingGarbage` key containing any content preceding the `---` and `+++` file headers.

+    The optional `options` argument may have the following keys:

+    - `discardGarbage`: if true, `parsePatch` won't set the `leadingGarbage` property.

 * `Diff.reversePatch(patch)` - Returns a new structured patch which when applied will undo the original `patch`.